suzannehamilton/descrobbler/README.md

 # descrobbler
-(Work in progress) Chrome extension for removing duplicate last.fm scrobbles
+(Work in progress) Chrome and Firefox extension for removing duplicate last.fm scrobbles